This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use them for better photos.

 This is a great way to sell cameras.
 And some photographers will need them for advertising, fashion or editorial purposes.

 But the everyday photographer isn’t taking images for huge multi-million dollar campaigns.
-Nor are they printing their images to the size of small buildings.
+Nor are they printing their high quality images to the size of small buildings.

 New cameras these days are never below 10 megapixels, which is more than enough to produce a 16 x 20″ print.